6 Knitting Patterns with Pockets

 The Pockets:

-The oversized horizontal pockets feature an i-cord cast on which gives them a polished and eye-catching detail.
+The oversized horizontal pockets feature an I-cord cast-on - a polished and eye-catching detail.
 They're knit as the cardigan is worked in a matching rib stitch.
-This half-fisherman texture makes these already large pockets even more prominent and we think that's just fun.
+This half-fisherman texture makes these already large pockets even more prominent, and we think that's just fun.
+In addition to your pattern directions, visit this knit tutorial to get the details "How to Sew Down Pocket Linings"

 Visit Sarah Pattern Page